How, why and where?

 I have long-term relationships with most of my sponsors that take time to develop. it is very unlikely to get any paid sponsorship for your first major adventure.
 So, do a big thing and then ask companies to help for the next big thing not the other way around.
 Sponsorship is also not a charity, so think in terms of what you can do for the potential sponsor.
 Be creative if you don´t have a big reach, you might be able to help with blogposts, products testing or sth. similar.

-Yes, please check my blogposts for a recent post.
+Yes, please check my YouTube page.
 I am posting my equipment list there before every major expedition.

 On most journeys I am alone, carrying a GoPro and a Selfie Stick.
 I mostly use the Gopro in time lapse mode and connect it with an App to choose the best pictures.